 If you’re dealing with adenomyosis or endometriosis you’re probably noticing a lot of changes going on.

 The two conditions may have lots of symptoms in common.
 In fact adenomyosis symptoms and pelvic endometriosis symptoms feature lots of overlap.
 The changes you’re likely to experience with adenomyosis include:

 And with endometriosis, you may experience:

 All of these symptoms range from mild to severe, but sometimes (and frustratingly) there are no symptoms at all, which means you might not even know you’re suffering from either of these conditions!

 If you’re not already getting professional help, we encourage you to chat to your pelvic physiotherapist or doctor.
 It’s worth knowing that you don’t need a referral to see a pelvic physiotherapist and begin investigating exactly what’s going on with your pelvic health.

+Both adenomyosis and endometriosis can cause sex to be a painful experience.
 If you’re wondering how to reduce pain during sex, Ohnut could be the answer.
 Ohnut acts as a buffer and allows you to control the depth of penetration during sex.
 Once you know the boundaries, you can relax and be in the moment (which is what we want, right?!)
 It’s also a great tool for other conditions like genito pelvic pain penetration disorder, returning to sex after baby, vaginismus, fibroids, menopause and more.

-vaginal dilator therapy can help retrain your pelvic floor, allowing you to learn how to control, and relax, your pelvic floor muscles.
+Vaginal dilator therapy can help retrain your pelvic floor, allowing you to learn how to control, and relax, your pelvic floor muscles.
 Vaginal dilators can also help you warm up to sex if you’re feeling apprehensive or need to prepare your tissues and muscles.